Trying to figure out the difference between mixing and mastering?

 Mastering is an intimidating process, but the more you learn about it, the more you realize… it’s simple.

 Are you interested in learning more about mastering?
-Check out our article on mastering your own song at home.
+Check out our article on mastering your own song at home as well as our guide to the mastering chain

 So What’s The Difference Between Mixing and Mastering?